USS Gosselin: Namesake

 Edward Webb Gosselin was born on 1 May 1917 at Hamden, Connecticut.
 He was educated at Yale University.
 He enlisted as an apprentice seaman on 30 September 1940 and was commissioned on 14 March 1941.
 Ensign Gosselin's first duty station was on board the battleship and he reported on board on 3 May 1941 as an engineer.
 When Arizona was sunk on 7 December 1941 during the Attack on Pearl Harbor, he was officially declared dead as of that date.

 History

 Gosselin was laid down at the Defoe Shipbuilding Company, Bay City, Michigan and partially completed as a with the hull number DE-710.
 Gosselin was launched on 17 February 1944, sponsored by Mrs. E. N. Gosselin, mother of Ensign Gosselin.
 On 17 July 1944, the Navy decided that Gosselin would be completed as a Crosley-class high speed transport, with the designation APD-126.
 Since she was so near to completion, Defoe completed her as a destroyer escort, and then when she reached New Orleans prior to commissioning, she was converted in a shipyard to the APD configuration.
 She was commissioned on 31 December 1944.

-Namesake

-Edward W. Gosselin was born on 1 May 1917, in Hamden, Connecticut, the son of Edward Napoleon Gosselin and Florilla Helena (Webb) Gosselin.
-He attended Yale University.
-He enlisted as an Apprentice Seaman on 30 September 1940, and was commissioned an ensign on 14 March 1941.
-Gosselin’s first duty station was the battleship USS Arizona (BB-39).
-He reported on board on 3 May 1941, as an Engineer, and was on board the ship when she was sunk at Pearl Harbor.
-He was officially declared dead as of 7 December 1941.